How to Prepare for the Game or Practice?

 Read about volleyball stretching and how to

-prepare for the game or
+get ready for the game or practice.

 A lot of key areas

 of the body can be damaged during volleyball training if not properly

 Volleyball requires pivoting, shifting weight, jumping and

 twisting; the ideal motions for a strain on the hamstrings, groin,

 Volleyball Stretching – How to Prepare for the Game?